A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 By P.J.
 Simmons

 As a serious tennis player and fan living in New York City, I feel so lucky that the US Open is in my backyard.
 I absolutely love the tournament, and find nothing more educational and inspiring for my own game than seeing world-class live tennis.
-I can’t wait to return to the 2024 US Open tennis tournament, which will take place at the Billie Jean King National Tennis Center Monday August 26- Sunday September 8, 2024!
+I can’t wait to return to the 2026 US Open tennis tournament, which will take place at the Billie Jean King National Tennis Center Sunday August 30- Sunday September 13, 2026 (with the free Fan Week and Qualifying Tournament happening August 23-29)!

 In a rush and need quick answers?